Vikash082/ecs-playground/README.md

 In this post we will look at AWS ECS and how it could be used to deploy Docker containers.
 From a use-case perspective, ECS allows you to build a production scale, auto-scaling and monitored platform for running Docker containers.
 If you are already using AWS, outside of cost for EC2 instances, there is no additional cost for ECS.
 So it is a low friction entry point for testing and proof of concepts.

-At a high level, ECS is a cluster management framework that provides

- - Management of EC2(Elastic Compute) instances that run as Docker Hosts.

- - Scheduler to execute processes/containers on EC2 instances.

- - Constructs to deploy and manage versions of the applications.

- - You can also combine this with AWS Autoscale groups and Load Balancing (Classic and Application) service.
+At a high level, ECS is a cluster management framework that provides management of EC2(Elastic Compute) instances that run as Docker Hosts.
+It includes a scheduler to execute processes/containers on EC2 instances and has constructs to deploy and manage versions of the applications.
+You can also combine this with AWS Autoscale groups and Load Balancing (Classic and Application) service.
+In addition, ECS also has autoscaling at the ECS Service level.

+The goal is to achieve the following :-

+ - Deploy two services into ECS, behind a single Load balancer with different target groups.

+ - Deploy ECS tasks and services using ECS cli.

+Architecturally, we will build this.

+![image](graphics/ecs-sample.png)

+It is assumed that you already have an AWS account and have a VPC to deploy ECS.
+It is also assumed that you have some familiarity with Git & Docker and AWS services like VPC, ELB & EC2.

+## ECS CONCEPTS

-Now, let's get familiar with some ECS concepts and terms.
+Let's get familiar with some ECS concepts and terms.

- - Cluster :  A logical grouping of EC2 container instances.
-The cluster is a skeleton around which build your workload.
+ - *Cluster* :  A logical grouping of EC2 container instances.
+The cluster is a skeleton structure around which you build and operate workloads.

- - Container Instance/s : This is actually an EC2 instance running the ECS agent.
+ - *Container Instance/s* : This is actually an EC2 instance running the ECS agent.
 The recommended option is to use AWS ECS AMI but any AMI can be used as long as you add the ECS agent to it.
 The ECS agent is open source as well.

- - Container Agent : The agent that runs on EC2 instances to form the ECS cluster.
+ - *Container Agent* : The agent that runs on EC2 instances to form the ECS cluster.
 If you are using the ECS optimised AMI, then you don't need to do anything as the agent comes with it.
 But if you want run your own OS/AMI, you will need to install the agent.
-The container agent is open source and can be found at [https://github.com/aws/amazon-ecs-agent]()
+The container agent is open source and can be found at [https://github.com/aws/amazon-ecs-agent]().

- - Task Definition : An application containing one or more containers.
+ - *Task Definition* : An application containing one or more containers.
 This is where you provide the Docker images, how much CPU/Memory to use, ports etc. You can also link containers here similar to Docker command line.
-Tasks are somewhat similar to Docker Compose.

- - Task : An instance of a task definition running on a container instance.
+ - *Task* : An instance of a task definition running on a container instance.

- - Service : A service in ECS allows you to run and maintain a specified number of instances of a task definition.
+ - *Service* : A service in ECS allows you to run and maintain a specified number of instances of a task definition.
 If a task in a service stops, the task is restarted.
 Services ensure that desired running tasks is achieved and maintained.
-Services  can also include things like ELB configuration or IAM roles.
+Services  can also include things like load balancer configuration, IAM roles and placement strategies.

- - Container : A Docker container that is 'run' as part of a task.
+ - *Container* : A Docker container that is executed as part of a task.

- - Service Auto Scaling : This is similar to the EC2 auto scaling concept but applies to the number of containers you are running for each service.The ECS service scheduler respects the desired count at all times.
+ - *Service Auto Scaling* : This is similar to the EC2 auto scaling concept but applies to the number of containers you are running for each service.The ECS service scheduler respects the desired count at all times.
 In addition, a scaling policy can be configured to trigger a scale out based on alarms.

-Now, let's go into a step-by-step deployment on ECS.
-Note, this assumes some familiarity with Git & Docker and AWS services like VPC, ELB, EC2.
-The goal of this tutorial is to achieve the following

- - Deploy two services into ECS, behind a single Load balancer

- - Deploy them using ECS cli and using the tasks and services

- - Perform a change to the application and deploy new versions

-Here's how it looks architecturally;

-![image](graphics/ecs-sample.png)

-It is assumed you already have an AWS account and have a VPC to deploy ECS.
-Other than a VPC setup, everything else will be covered in this post.

 ### Prepare Security Groups